Free expat tax extension icon

 Moving to the UK from the USA checklist

-Before immigrating to the UK from the US, be sure you've covered all the essentials:
+Before immigrating to the UK from the US, be sure you have covered the following 13 essentials:

 Moving abroad is an exciting prospect, but it does involve a bunch of visa requirements.
-When moving to the UK for work, study, or to join your family, understanding the visa landscape in advance is priceless.
+When a US citizen moves to the UK for work, study, or to join their family, understanding the visa landscape in advance is priceless.
+This can make the move less hard.
+Short visits usually need an ETA, while work, study, family settlement, or long-term residence usually requires a visa before travel.

 Skilled Worker visa

-If you're moving to the UK for employment, the Skilled Worker visa is your gateway.
-Here's what you need to know.
+If you are moving to the UK for employment, the Skilled Worker visa is your gateway.
+Here is what you need to know.

-The journey: Secure a job offer from a UK employer who is an approved sponsor.
-They'll provide you with a Certificate of Sponsorship (CoS), which is like your golden ticket to the UK.
-Your salary must meet the minimum threshold, typically £26,200, or the going rate for your profession, whichever is higher.
-And don't forget to prove your English proficiency.
+1. The journey: Secure a job offer from a UK employer who is an approved sponsor.
+They will provide you with a Certificate of Sponsorship (CoS), which is like your golden ticket to the UK.
+Your salary must meet the minimum threshold, usually £41,700, or the going rate for your profession, whichever is higher.

-Application process and timelines: The process involves securing that job offer, obtaining the CoS, and then applying for the visa.
-If you're already in the UK, expect a wait of 6–8 weeks for approval.
-From outside the UK, it's about three weeks.
+2. Application process and timelines: The process involves securing that job offer, obtaining the CoS, and then applying for the visa.
+From outside the UK, most applicants usually get a decision within about 3 weeks.
+From inside the UK, it is usually about 8 weeks.

 Tips for a smooth experience: Ensure your employer has a valid sponsor license.
-Prepare all documents meticulously, as incomplete applications can lead to delays.
+Prepare all documents carefully, as incomplete applications can lead to delays.

 Family visa

-If you’re immigrating to the UK from the US to join a spouse, partner, or family member who is a British citizen or settled in the UK.
+If you are immigrating to the UK from the US to join a spouse, partner, or family member who is a British citizen or settled in the UK, this route may fit.

 The journey: Prove your relationship with marriage certificates, civil partnership certificates, or evidence of cohabitation for unmarried partners.
 Financial support is also key, showing you can support yourself and any dependents.

 Tips for a smooth experience: Ensure all documents are in English or Welsh, or provide certified translations.
-Plan your move carefully, considering the 30 or 90-day validity of the vignette for entry into the UK.
+Plan the move carefully, including the entry vignette period and digital eVisa setup.

 Student visa